ⓘ 23 April 2026

 • It is recommended you are connected to secure Wi-Fi while updating your device to avoid incurring excess mobile data charges.

-• Depending on your software version, it may be necessary to repeat this process multiple times, which could take a while.
+• Software installation could take a while.
 You won’t be able to use your device during this time, so please make sure your device is sufficiently charged before you start.

-• Once you have updated your device to the latest software version, consider enabling automatic updates so you are prompted to download new software versions as they become available.
+• Once you have updated your device to the latest software version, consider enabling “Smart updates” so you are prompted to download new software versions as they become available.

 Why is this happening?